Hunter-Thompson/smallcase-assignment/README.md

 With this we created a VPC with a private and public subnet for each availibity zone, public and private routes to route outside or inside, an internet gateway and a NAT gateway.
 Also a security group which gives remote SSH access to our worker nodes from within the VPC.

+We also created everything reuired for a Kubernetes cluster on AWS to run perfectly.
+From IAM roles, to VPC, to Keypairs, to Security groups.

 ## Second we create our Kubernetes deployment.

 ```sh